laurentszyster/fragment.js/README.md

 });
 ```

-And of course on a single element, using a conveniently named static wrapper created by `fragment.$`:
+From a single element, using a conveniently named static wrapper created with `fragment.$`:

 ```javascript
 var $ = fragment.$(),